0e4ef622/wine-discord-ipc-bridge/README.md

 Just run this program first, wait for it to start listening to the pipe, and then launch your program/game.
-The two programs need to be running under the same wineprefix, so if you're using Steam Play/Proton, you'll need to figure that out somehow.
+The two programs need to be running under the same wineprefix.
+If you're using Steam Play/Proton, download and follow the instructions in `winediscordipcbridge-steam.sh`.

 This program should automatically stop once the other program stops.